Mental Health Resources

 Every April, USU hosts Mental Health Awareness Week.
 This is designed to create greater awareness of student struggles and successes, as well as ways to address and cope with mental health challenges.
 During 2017’s Mental Health Awareness Week:

 - The Caine College of the Arts hosted a series of monologues about depression.

 - Local music and film festival Logan City Limits screened the movie Resilience, which addresses mental health and hosted a related panel discussion.

 - Social media posts and hashtags were created so students could share their struggles and concerns regarding mental health.

 USU student groups and administrators plan to continue to host seminars and forums where students can share their experiences.

-The Office of Research and Graduate Studies regularly hosts Training for Research Faculty workshops, and often addresses graduate student mental health.
-Faculty can refer to material from the workshop to better understand how to assist students with mental health issues.
+The Office of Research and Graduate Studies regularly hosts Training for Research Faculty workshops and often addresses graduate student mental health.
+Faculty can refer to a TRF handout from the workshop to better assist students with mental health issues.